timid-angel/co2-emissions-prediction-model/README.md

 # CO2 Emissions Prediction Model

 This project includes a Linear Regression model to predict CO2 emissions based on various input features.
-The model is implemented in the `Linear Regression.ipynb` notebook file, with a detailed report in `Report.pdf`.
+The model is implemented in the [notebook file](https://github.com/timid-angel/co2-emissions-prediction-model/blob/master/Linear%20Regression.ipynb), with a detailed [report](https://github.com/timid-angel/co2-emissions-prediction-model/blob/master/Report.pdf).

+The dataset is imported from Kaggle, a complete overview of the dataset can be found on their [website](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles/data).

 # Getting Started